ylm-py/docs/docs/products/Object-Storage/HowTo/mount.md

 ### goofys

 For Linux [goofys](https://github.com/kahing/goofys) can be used which offers better performance than s3fs-fuse.
 Please follow the install instructions.
 In the following example we consider the mount path to be `/mnt/foo` and the bucket to be mounted `foo`.
-Please make sure that you set up your `~/.aws/credentials` file with the proper values.s
+Please make sure that you set up your `~/.aws/credentials` file with the proper values.

 ```bash
 sudo mkdir /mnt/foo